Our mission is to preserve, store, and interpret the heritage and history of the industries and people of the River Wandle.

 We welcome pictures from our members, volunteers and the public as our picture of the month.

-Our volunteer Melanie Nunzet has arranged her next series of walks.
-Please click here to see what is available.
+Our volunteer Melanie Nunzet has announced her new programme of walks.
+Please click here for more information.

 Did You Know?